ShayGali/sp2_ex1/README.md

 The way we can find a negative cycle in the graph is to add new vertex `s` and connect it with all the vertices in the graph with weight 0, and for each $uv \notin E$ we will define $w(uv) = \infty$. then we will run the Bellman-Ford algorithm on the graph with the new vertex `s`. if the Bellman-Ford algorithm finds a negative cycle, then the graph contains a negative cycle.

-> Note: the Bellman-Ford algorithm **DONT** work with undirected graphs with negative weights.
+> Note: the Bellman-Ford algorithm **DON'T** work with undirected graphs with negative weights.

 ## Test
-I worte a full README file for the test, you can find it [here](./tests/README.md)
+I wrote a full README file for the test, you can find it [here](./tests/README.md)